Monadical-SAS/solana-dns/README.md

 Solana has no power to change the public key because the chain forms an immutable record, and only later statements signed with a revocation key are recognized by clients as authorized to change the public key in control of a given domain.

-The exact mechanics of how domain ownership verification will be carried out, or whether it's even necessar with Solana DNS have yet to be fully designed.
+The exact mechanics of how domain ownership verification will be carried out, or whether it's even necessary with Solana DNS have yet to be fully designed.

 However, we're confident that given the power of an immutable, globally sychronized database, with key-based identity baked in,